Efficient evaluation of quantum observables using entangled measurements: Discussion

-In the present study, we implement the entangled measurements in the Heisenberg picture in the software layer.
-There are other possible candidates to implement joint measurements.
+In the present study, we implement the entangled measurements using the Heisenberg picture in the software layer.
+There are other possible candidates for implementing joint measurements.
 The entangled measurements can be implemented in the hardware layer~\cite{Chow2010}, called joint readout.
-The joint readout may make our proposal more accurately and precisely.
+The joint readout may make our proposal more accurate and precise.
 Direct or indirect sequential measurements also provide joint measurements.

-In order to accelerate the iterations of VQE, several approaches have been discussed.
-An efficient partitioning by mean-field approach was proposed by Izmaylov et~al.~\cite{Izmaylov2019} It requires feedforward measurements, which is not implemented in the current devices.
-However, once the feedforward is implemented, we may achieve better efficiency when it is used in combination with our methods.
+To accelerate the iterations of VQE, several approaches have been discussed.
+An efficient partitioning using mean-field approach was proposed by Izmaylov et~al.~\cite{Izmaylov2019} It requires feedforward measurements, which are not implemented in the current devices.
+However, once the feedforward is implemented, we may achieve better efficiency when it is used in combination with our proposed methods.
 A sequential minimal optimization method~\cite{Nakanishi2019} reduces the outer iteration.
-It converges faster than previous optimizers and has no hyperparameter.
-Fermionic representability conditions are useful to reduce the middle iterations~\cite{Rubin2018}.
-Some efficiency improvements which do not relate to iterations were studied~\cite{Setia2018, Babbush2018, Barkoutsos2018, Romero2018, Gard2019}.
-Our proposal can be used together with them.
+The proposed method converges faster than previous optimizers and uses no hyperparameter.
+Fermionic representability conditions can be used to reduce the middle iterations~\cite{Rubin2018}.
+Some efficiency improvements that do not relate to iterations were studied~\cite{Setia2018, Babbush2018, Barkoutsos2018, Romero2018, Gard2019}.
+Our proposed method can be used together with them.

+Let us briefly review the history of the grouping based on TPB.
+Kandala~et~al.~\cite{Kandala2017} used the grouping by TPB in their experiments on some molecules.
+Qiskit~\cite{Qiskit} presented the implementation of a coloring-based grouping algorithm of the Pauli graph in June 2018, which was released as QISKit ACQUA 0.1.0.
+The grouping by TPB was also implemented in the OpenFermion~\cite{OpenFermion} v0.9.0 (December 2018) and PyQuil~\cite{Smith2016} 2.2 (January 2019).
+Verteletskyi et~al.\cite{Verteletskyi2019} systematically studied the heuristic algorithms for grouping using the TPB.